13 Oct 8 Proven Strategies for Great Digital learning Implementations

 The strategic “Why?” behind your program should drive all your communications with your learners.
 By now you’re probably familiar with Simon Sinek’s notion of “start with why”, but if you’re not, I’d highly recommend watching this video:

-What is the strategic link between your program and your company strategy?
+What is the strategic link between your digital coaching program and your company strategy?

 7. Create a clear link between your program and your learners’ business challenges

 Sometimes company strategy seems far removed from the daily grind.
 And while your learners might acknowledge the strategy, what really concerns them are the challenges they face on an ordinary working day.
-Use your communications plan to frame the use of your learning program as a tool for helping learners solve imminent business challenges.
+Use your communications plan to frame the use of your learning program as a tool for helping learners solve imminent business challenges and activate behavior change.
 If you can create a clear link, you should see great engagement.

-In what ways will your learning program help your learners to deal with daily challenges?
+In what ways will your digital coaching program help your learners to deal with daily challenges?

 8. Build on herd mentality